-The potential for ecommerce businesses to take advantage of social proof is massive.
-And one of the best ways ecommerce businesses can achieve this is by making the most of expertise and really focus in on high-value customers.
+The potential for eCommerce businesses to take advantage of social proof is massive.
+And one of the best ways eCommerce businesses can achieve this is by making the most of their expertise and really focus in on high-value customers.

 When people are making decisions based on social proof, they are taking into account judgments about the expertise of that social proof, and thus how much value they should give to it.
 Without expertise, a review or a statement will have less value (and less impact).

-Here are four great ways that ecommerce businesses can take advantage of this role of expertise and use it to build up social proof for their own businesses:
+Here are four great ways that eCommerce businesses can take advantage of this role of expertise and use it to build up a social proof for their own businesses: